Tickets for Forchtenstein Castle Tour: Priority Entrance

 - Highlight tour only available by choosing the 'Highlight tour' ticket

-The Highlights tour: This extended tour covers the best of all three other tours.
-Only available in German or Hungarian, with follow-along booklets available in English and other languages.
-NOTE: The Highlight tour is only available by choosing the 'Highlight tour' ticket.
-13:00; 15:00
+The Highlights tour: Tours in German or Hungarian, with follow-along booklets available in English and other languages (only available by choosing the 'Highlight tour' ticket.
+13:00 & 15:00)